openUC2/openUC2.github.io/docs/03_Electronics/07_Controlling_the_ESP32_APP.md

 ## APK File

-You can download the file from the source repository: https://github.com/openUC2/UC2Serial/releases/tag/v0.1
+You can download the file from the [source repository](https://github.com/openUC2/UC2Serial/releases/tag/v0.1)

 ## User Interface Overview
 The app’s interface includes: